Cheryl277/Project-2--Flight_Cancellations_Delays-/README.md

 First, the datas were imported as csv files to be observed.
 Then, datas were carefully cleaned by deleting the unwanted columns in the database.
 By selecting/erasing the useless datas, we can target the type of information we want to get our questions answered.
 We categorized all flights over 30 minutes late from departuring as a delay, and counted all the cancellations of the flights.
 After selecting the particular datas needed, the cleaned database was made into a new csv file.
 The cleaned csv was imported as csv file to find our answers.

-Answers:
+### Answers:

-1. What are the top 10 cancellations of the airports/airlines?
+1. What are the top 10 airports/airlines with the highest percentage cancellation?
+When we masured cancellations, we were observing the airports/airlines with the highest cancellation percentage.
+Below are hte top 10 cancelations of the airports/airlines.
+As you can see, most airports' cancellation is above 7%.
+While most airlines' cancellation is below 5%, we can interpret that the reason for cancellation is based on the airports instead of the airlines.

 ![image](https://user-images.githubusercontent.com/120348065/227396214-8a7bb4ef-a780-469a-9976-a0bcb6e03a34.png)  ![image](https://user-images.githubusercontent.com/120348065/227396381-c5545165-badd-4cc7-9534-339ed24821e8.png)